Dear Cabinet Secretary,

 Offshore wind could make a major contribution to tackling climate change and to building a thriving, green economy in Scotland.
 But this will only happen if it is developed in harmony with nature.
 That means avoiding development in the most important sites for nature and investing in seabird conservation.
 In recent years many such proposals have come forward.
 In particular, floating wind turbine technology has unlocked the possibility of building on deeper sites that minimise conflicts.

 Berwick Bank is a special and sensitive site for nature.
 It is simply the wrong place for an offshore wind farm.
-Consenting it would not only be disastrous for nature, but it would also be a major setback for Scotland and the UK’s renewable energy industry.
+If it is allowed to progress it would be a disaster for nature, but it would also be a major setback for Scotland’s renewable energy industry.
 By having such a severe impact on seabirds it would undermine the potential for less damaging proposals elsewhere to progress.

 We all have a collective responsibility to safeguard seabirds for now and for future generations.
-Consenting Berwick Bank would betray that responsibility.
+Allowing Berwick Bank to be built would betray that responsibility.
 I welcome the leadership that the Scottish Government has shown in committing to reverse biodiversity declines and restore nature [1] and to ensuring Scotland’s seabird colonies are thriving [2].
-I hope that you will deliver on these commitments, refuse Berwick Bank, and get behind nature positive offshore wind instead.
+I hope that you will deliver on these commitments, stop Berwick Bank, and get behind nature positive offshore wind instead.